A self-contained proof of the Alt-Caffarelli-Friedman monotonicity formula: Introduction

 where the first two inequalities hold in the sense of distributions (see Figure \ref{f.ACFconfig}).

+The theory developed in \cite{acf} has been designed to understand the model studied in \cite{acf1}, which involves the irrotational flow of two ideal (incompressible) fluids.
+In terms of their (suitably normalized) stream functions, these properties translate into a null divergence condition.

-Despite being a frequently used and very well known object in this field, in the wide literature concerning this subject, we were not able to find a short comprehensive proof.
+Despite being a frequently used and very well-known object in the field of free boundary problems, in the wide literature concerning this subject, we were not able to find a self-contained comprehensive proof.
 This probably happened because the central fact necessary to obtain monotonicity, i.e., the \emph{Friedland-Hayman inequality}, obtained as a corollary of \cite[Theorem 3]{fh}, had not at that time been demonstrated in a totally analytical way.
-The original proof this latter fact relies on a result achieved using numerical techniques, see \cite{ho}, which involves \emph{Hermite's functions}.
-A way to analytically complete this proof of the Friedland-Hayman inequality is provided in \cite[Section 8]{em}.
+This result is a sharp inequality concerning the growth rates of two homogeneous harmonic functions with Dirichlet boundary conditions on disjoint cones of the Euclidean space.
+It plays a central role in the proof of the ACF formula, since it is possible to associate $u_+$ and $u_-$ with two such functions and to obtain through the inequality a lower bound on the growth rate of the ACF formula.
+The original proof of this powerful tool relies on a result achieved using numerical techniques, see \cite{ho}, which involves \emph{Hermite's functions}.
+A way to analytically complete this proof of the Friedland-Hayman inequality is provided in \cite[Section 8]{em}, which, however, contains rather involved calculations.

 A more detailed version of the proof of the ACF formula was given, following a different approach that exploits the one-dimensional \emph{Gaussian measure}, in \cite[Chapter 12]{cs}.
-Indeed, an easier proof of the two-dimensional case is provided, while in dimension greater than or equal to three a more detailed analysis and refined tools are needed.
-However a part of this proof relies on the unpublished paper \cite{bkp} (the contents of this work are sketched in \cite[Section 2.4]{ck}).
+Indeed, an easier proof of the two-dimensional case is provided, while in dimension greater than or equal to three a more accurate analysis and refined tools are needed.
+However, a part of this proof relies on the unpublished paper \cite{bkp} (the contents of this work are sketched in \cite[Section 2.4]{ck}).

-The purpose of this paper is to give a short and comprehensive proof of the ACF formula in the case $n \ge 3$, with a new approach to the Friedland-Hayman inequality.
-This will be done by combining the paths followed in \cite{ff}, \cite{k} and \cite{n}.
+The purpose of this paper is to give a self-contained and comprehensive proof of the ACF formula in the case $n \ge 3$, with a different approach to the Friedland-Hayman inequality.
+The proof we present is \emph{not original}, its structure is the same as \cite{n}.
+We exploit the content of \cite{k} to obviate a flaw present in the proof of a convexity property.
+In particular instead of \cite[Teorema 4.5]{n} we use Proposition \ref{propconvex}, which corrects this result to the extent necessary for our purposes.
+We have deliberately decided to avoid technicalities related to some regularity issues in order to make the presentation more immediate, while providing adequate references when necessary.

-\begin{thm}[ACF formula] Let $u^+,u^-$ be as in \eqref{ACFcond}.
+\begin{thm}[ACF formula] Let $u_+,u_-$ be as in \eqref{ACFcond}.
 The function $J: (0,1) \rightarrow \R$, defined by